Tamoghna-Sarkar/FixGrove/comment.md

 might be a python3 issue, you can try running python3 -V to see if you have python3 installed, since some dependencies are python3.
-Install it using atp if not.
+Install it using "apt" if not.

 if that doesn't help try run running the command in my comment above, I updated it with some fixes and combined the script to do both step 3 and step 4.
 Make sure you're on stable internet connection as sometimes it will fail to pull something from the Internet if connection is intermittent.